ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 Important: The `components_xof` maintains state across all components.
 After generating the SIV for component N, the XOF can be updated with component N+1's plaintext.
-This chaining ensures that each component's encryption depends on all previous components, enabling the prefix-preserving property.
+This chaining ensures that each component's encryption depends on all previous components, thus enabling the prefix-preserving property.

 ## Component Decryption

 For each encrypted component, the decryption process is:

 1. Read SIV from input (16 bytes)
-2. Create `keystream_xof` by cloning `base_keystream_xof` and updating with SIV
+2. Create `keystream_xof` by cloning `base_keystream_xof` and updating it with SIV
 3. Decrypt bytes incrementally to determine component boundaries:
     - Generate keystream bytes one at a time from the XOF
     - XOR each encrypted byte with its corresponding keystream byte
     - Check each decrypted byte for component terminators ('/', '?', '#')
-    - When a terminator is found, the component is complete
+    - When a terminator is found, the component is complete.
     - Skip any padding bytes (null bytes) after the component
 4. Update `components_xof` with the complete plaintext component (including terminator)
-5. Generate expected SIV from `components_xof`
+5. Generate the expected SIV from `components_xof`
-6. Compare expected SIV with received SIV (constant-time)
+6. Compare the expected SIV with the received SIV (constant-time)
 7. If mismatch, return `error`

 ### Component Boundary Detection